bluuuk/launchd-research/README.md

 # XPC Scanner

 This project enables good faith security researchers to investigate the iOS sandbox from different app perspectives.
 As sandbox profiles are huge in LOC, undocumented, and hard to debug with a compiler(which Apple does not ship for iOS), we build a tool set to investigate system services, aka daemons and XPC Services.
+Works on iOS 15.6 and tested with iOS 18.4 on an iPad.

 ## Scripts